 Argentine Syrah: The Dark Horse of South American Wine

 When wine lovers think of Argentina, Malbec dominates the conversation.
-But seasoned explorers know there's another grape quietly rewriting the country's vinous story — one with ink-dark color, explosive aromatics, and a character shaped by some of the world's most extreme terroirs.
-Argentine Syrah is not a footnote.
-It's a revelation.
+But there's another grape quietly rewriting the country's story — one with ink-dark color, explosive aromatics, and a character shaped by some of the world's most extreme terroirs.
+Born in France's Rhône Valley, Syrah has found a second home in Argentina, where high-altitude vineyards, wide temperature swings and intense Andean sun push the variety to extraordinary heights.

 Trapiche Iscay Syrah Viognier 2019